philsch/usercentrics-widgets/README.md

 Instead of downloading the files you can also use the *jsdelivr CDN*, however it's recommended to host the files on your server to avoid third party requests.

-Refer to the [/example/](./example) directory for a complete example.
+Refer to the [/example/](./example) directory for complete examples.

 ## 📺 Supported technologies

 * ✅ all iframes
-* ⏳ background images only four Youtube at the moment
+* ⏳ background images only for Youtube at the moment

 ## 🎨 Customization

 Instead of using the predefined CSS file, you can use your own.
 See [/style/ucw.css](/style/ucw.css) as a reference which CSS classes need to be defined.